luetkemj/jsrlt/tutorial/part2.md

 };
 ```

 Components are just containers used to store bits of state.
 Our player object is only concerned with two things so far, appearance (char, color) and position.
-Let's to compoenents to track these bits of state, Appearance and Position.
-A generic components we will be able to use them not just for our player but also for goblins, items, walls, anything we can see and pin to a specific location!
+Let's use components to track these bits of state, Appearance and Position.
+As generic components we will be able to use them not just for our player but also for goblins, items, walls, anything we can see and pin to a specific location!

 First create a file to hold our components called `components.js` at `./src/state/components.js`.
 In a larger application you may want to create individual files for each component but this is fine for our purposes.